AssaletK/alx-system_engineering-devops/0x00-shell_basics/README.md

-15-script that moves all files beginning with an uppercase letter to the directory /tmp/u 16-script that deletes all files in the current working directory that end with the character ~ 17-script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+15-script that moves all files beginning with an uppercase letter to the directory /tmp/u 16-script that deletes all files in the current working directory that end with the character ~ 17-script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory 18-script that writes a command that lists all the files and directories of the current directory, separated by commas (,)